 The Reggiane Re.2005 Sagittario was one of the best fighters produced by the Italian aircraft industry during the Second World War.
 The prototype, powered by a Daimler-Benz DB 605A engine, was first flown in September 1942.
 Although the Sagittario possessed the same wing plan form as the earlier Reggiane fighters, it embodied extensive structural redesign and employed outward retracting main landing gear first tested on the Re.2002bis.
 Production deliveries commenced in 1943, the production model having a Fiat built version of the DB 605A known as the Tifone (Typhoon).
 Of the forty-eight fighters delivered, the majority were allocated to the 22° Gruppo Caccia which was initially assigned to the defense of Rome and Naples and one Squadriglia, the 262°, participated in the defense of Sicily.
 The initial production series of 300 machines reached an advanced stage, but construction was halted by bombing.

 The Pacific Coast Models kit comes in a medium sized top open box with nice artwork of the Re.2005 dueling with a Spitfire.
 The box is not overly sturdy but adequate.
 Just a quick note about Pacific Coast Models, they are distributor as well as a facilitator for new kits.
-The kit is actually tooled and molded in the Czech Republic by Sword, who molds kits for others as well and the kit includes decals by Cartograpf and photo etch by Eduard.
-I'm not sure who does their resin work.
+The kit is actually tooled and molded in the Czech Republic by Sword, who molds kits for others and does their resin work as well and the kit includes decals by Cartograpf and photo etch by Eduard.
 Inside the box is one large zip lock bag with all the parts.
 The resin parts were in their own zip lock bag as were the photo etch fret and the clear parts were in a sealed bag.
 As you can see in the photo below this is a rather simple kit, however it contains every thing one needs to create a nicely detailed model without a lot of fiddly parts added just to boost the parts count.
 There are just three sprues of injection molded parts in a medium gray color.
 One sprue has the upper and lower wings, one the tail surfaces and bottom side radiator and the third has the fuselage halves and the balance of the parts.
 The parts have a smooth glossy finish and features recessed panel lines and fastener detail.
 There is some raised detail as appropriate, mostly hinge lines for access panels.
 Typical of limited run kits there is a small amount of flash present and some of the sprue attachment points are quite heavy and would best be dealt with using a razor saw.
-I found no surface defects on any of the airframe surfaces.
+I found no surface defects on any of the air frame surfaces.
 All of the flight control surfaces are molded in the neutral position and the fabric surfaces are very discretely done.
 The smaller parts tend to have a bit more flash on them and the mold parting lines will require a bit more work to clean up than main stream kits.
 The propeller has separate blades but unlike many limited run kits, these are keyed to give you the correct blade angles.
 I found no ejector pin marks that will show when the kit is built up.
 There is a total of 39 parts molded in gray.
 See below.

 The kit comes with a nice supply of parts molded in resin.
 The resin parts include the cockpit floor, two side walls, seat, instrument panel, control stick, rudder bar, main and tail wheel gear bays, tail wheel mount, weighted main wheels. radiator core, gun sight, blast tubes for the cowling (optional) torque scissors for the landing gear and exhaust stacks.
 There are also machine guns for the wing but these would best be replaced by some hypo tubing or an after market product.
 The resin is beautifully molded with no short shots or visible pin holes.
 One of my torque scissors was broken and the piece was MIA.
 The exhaust stacks were a mystery as one had shrouds molded on both sides and one had no shrouds.
 The instructions show a shroud on one side of each.
 Nothing that a little styrene won't fix.
 Most have heavy pour blocks to remove so care will be require when removing these.
 See below.